 Plagiarizing (using the ideas or words of another as one's own without crediting the source) is a violation of the Student Code of Conduct at Bellevue College.
 Changing some words or sentences in the original source does not make it your own.
 You need to completely write your own assignments and discussion posts.
-Other examples of academic dishonesty include behaviors such as having someone else write your assignments, copying other students' answers on an exam, allowing other students to take credit for your work, etc. The instructor can refer any violation of the Student Code of Conduct to the Dean of Student Services for possible probation or suspension from Bellevue College.
+Other examples of academic dishonesty include behaviors such as having someone else write your assignments, copying other students' answers on an exam, allowing other students to take credit for your work, etc. Any assignments, exams and other instances of plagiarism and academic dishonesty will receive 0 points.
+In addition, the instructor may file a report with the Manager of Student Conduct and refer any violation of the Student Code of Conduct to the Dean of Student Services for possible probation or suspension from Bellevue College.
 Specific student rights, responsibilities and appeal procedures are listed in the Student Code of Conduct (see below).